vvzhukov/COSC6386_project/README.md

 TODO list:

-1. Use AdvancedSymbolicFuzzer instead of SimpleSymbolicFuzzer [SOLVED]
+1. Use AdvancedSymbolicFuzzer instead of SimpleSymbolicFuzzer [DONE]
-2. Certain constraints are untraceble (to the part of the code which generated it) [SOLVED]
+2. Certain constraints are untraceble (to the part of the code which generated it) [DONE]
-3. Unsatisfiable paths processing (unsat core) [partly solved/in progress]
+3. Unsatisfiable paths processing (unsat core) [DONE]
-4. 5 exaples files[SOLVED]
+4. 5 exaples files[DONE]
-5. Report
+5. Report [DONE]